 Tenants Liability Insurance

-It is a term of the Assured Short hold Tenancy Agreement that you will sign upon taking up occupancy in the property that you should have tenants liability insurance in place that will cover any potential damages to the landlords contents and possessions.
+We highly recommend tenants taking out ‘Tenant Liability Insurance’ that will cover any potential damages to the landlords contents and possessions.
 City Residential recommend Let Alliance for this purpose and our team will be able to provide you with their contact details.

 How long is a typical let?